-How does the Board recommend that I vote?
+5. How does the Board recommend that I vote?

-Our Board of Directors recommends that you vote your shares:
+Our Board recommends that you vote your shares:

-- "FOR" the nominees for Class III director named in this proxy statement; - "FOR" approval of the compensation of our named executive officers for the year ended December 31, 2018, on an advisory basis; - "FOR" approval of the amendment and restatement of our 2011 Equity Incentive Plan to increase the shares reserved thereunder and to make certain other changes; and - "FOR" the ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the year ending December 31, 2019.
+- "FOR" the nominees for Class I director named in this proxy statement; - "FOR" approval of the compensation of our named executive officers for the year ended December 31, 2019, on an advisory basis: - "FOR" approval of the amendment and restatement of our ESPP to increase the shares reserved thereunder and to make certain other changes; - "FOR" approval of the amendment of our 2011 Plan to increase the shares reserved thereunder; and - "FOR" the ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the year ending December 31, 2020.

-What is a proxy?
+6. What is a proxy?

 A proxy is your legal designation of another person to vote the stock you own, in the event that you are unable to cast your vote directly at the meeting.
 The person you designate is your "proxy," and you give the proxy authority to vote your shares at the meeting-according to your instructions-by submitting your voting instructions online, by telephone, or via a physical proxy card.
-We have designated our President and Chief Executive Officer, Stephen Christopher Linthwaite, and our Chief Financial Officer, Vikram Jog, to serve as proxies for the Annual Meeting.
+We have designated our President and Chief Executive Officer ("CEO"), Stephen Christopher Linthwaite, and our Chief Financial Officer, Vikram Jog, to serve as proxies for the Annual Meeting.

-What shares can I vote?
+7. What shares can I vote?

-Each share of our common stock issued and outstanding as of the close of business on April 8, 2019, the record date for our 2019 Annual Meeting, is entitled to vote on all items being considered at the Annual Meeting.
+Each share of our common stock issued and outstanding as of the close of business on May 1, 2020, the record date for our 2020 Annual Meeting, is entitled to vote on all items being considered at the Annual Meeting.
 You may vote all shares owned by you as of the record date, including (i) shares held directly in your name as the stockholder of record and (ii) shares you own through an account with a broker, bank, trustee, or other intermediary, sometimes referred to as owning in "street name."
-On the record date, we had 68,997,806 shares of common stock issued and outstanding.
+On the record date, we had 70,706,062 shares of common stock issued and outstanding.

-How many votes am I entitled to per share?
+8. How many votes am I entitled to per share?